investing4fun/blog/_posts/2020-12-22-investing.md

 - how to hedge small, private portfolio,
 - cutting edge of investing - (like DeFi on Ethereum).

-This is probably not a complete list, but my aim is to research one topic a week and write it down for my own benefit.
+This is probably not a complete list, but my aim is to research one smallish topic a week + one bigger one a month and write it down for my own benefit.